eBay Fulfillment: Everything You Need to Know

 If you’ve never heard of eBay’s fulfillment service, you’re not alone.
 Despite being tipped to be a rival to Amazon FBA, the service has flown under the radar.

 The fulfillment solution called eBay Fulfillment by Orange Connex is a relatively new service.
-It launched in the US in July 2019 before expanding services in Germany in 2020 and adding a fulfillment option for the UK in late July 2021, and Australia in February 2022.
+It launched in the US in July 2019 before expanding services in Germany in 2020 and adding a fulfillment option for the UK in late July 2021.

 This isn’t eBay’s first rodeo in a fulfillment-related project.
 In 2019, eBay created a fulfillment service called Managed Delivery but shut it down shortly after in 2020.
 These days eBay acts as a broker with a select few delivery partners, combining their prep and shipping services with eBay’s tech tools.